Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 ## <a href="#thanks"></a>VI.
 Special thanks

-- The whole Nintendo Switch modding and homebrew scenes
 - Big thanks to exelix and Migush for all the tips
+- Zhi for the animated background testing part
+- All the contributors to the Nintendo Switch homebrew & modding scenes